artjomPlaunov/artjomPlaunov.github.io/_posts/2024-04-21-ocaml_tuntap.md

 ## ocaml-tuntap

-The way a TUN or TAP interface is created is via an ioctl system call on /dev/net/tun.
+The way a TUN or TAP device is created is via an ioctl system call on /dev/net/tun.
 This requires calling C code since ioctl is not provided in OCaml.
 The ocaml-tuntap library implements this, and is part of the MirageOS project which I thought was a neat connection.
 You can take a look at the source code, and see some of the ioctl stubs:

 ```c
 //turntap_stubs.c